JamieeLee/Infernity/README.md

 - 1.01 - Added health bar (can turn on/off in config)
 - 1.02 - Added alt highlighting items
 - 1.03 - Added running in town/dungeon and highlighting monsters in combat (something like infravision but you have to aggro monster to see it )(can turn on/off in config)
 - 1.04 - Restored compatibility with vanilla, changed affix generation system (IMPORTANT!
-All items from previous versions will go crazy :( But the item system is good now)
+All items from previous versions will go crazy :( But the item system is good now).
+Compatibility is vanilla->infernity only.
+At least it means you can start playing infernity with your items from vanilla :)
+- 1.05 - Added experience bar

 # Screenshots
 Some screenshots from the mod (You can find more screenshots on discord):